This blog was updated on November 3rd, 2017.

 This legislation applies to employers in New York City, regardless of where the employee is based or coming from.
 It does not apply to:

 - Applicants for internal transfer or promotion with their current employer

 - Public employees whose salaries are determined by collective bargaining agreements

 - Instances in which an applicable law requires disclosure and/or verification of salary history for employment purposes

-Mayor Bill de Blasio signed the bill on May 4th, 2017, and the legislation will go into effect 180 days after he signs it — on October 31st, 2017.
+Mayor Bill de Blasio signed the bill on May 4th, 2017, and the legislation went into effect 180 days after he signed it — on October 31st, 2017.